apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

 ]
 ```

-Check out the docs for [Pre-navigation hooks](https://crawlee.dev/api/cheerio-crawler/interface/CheerioCrawlerOptions#preNavigationHooks) and the [CheerioHook type](https://crawlee.dev/api/cheerio-crawler#CheerioHook) for more info regarding the objects passed into these functions.
+Check out the docs for [Pre-navigation hooks](https://crawlee.dev/api/jsdom-crawler/interface/JSDOMCrawlerOptions#preNavigationHooks) and the [JSDOM Hook type](https://crawlee.dev/api/jsdom-crawler#JSDOMHook) for more info regarding the objects passed into these functions.
 The available properties are extended with `Actor` (alternatively `Apify`) and `customData` in this scraper.

 ### Post-navigation hooks

 An array of functions that will be executed **AFTER** the main `pageFunction` is run.
-The only available parameter is the [CrawlingContext](https://crawlee.dev/api/cheerio-crawler/interface/CheerioCrawlingContext) object.
+The only available parameter is the [CrawlingContext](https://crawlee.dev/api/jsdom-crawler/interface/JSDOMCrawlingContext) object.
 The available properties are extended with `Actor` (alternatively `Apify`) and `customData` in this scraper.

 ```JavaScript
 postNavigationHooks: [